Whatever it is like to be a bat, there is nothing that it is like to be a computation.

 A computation is the abstract form.
 Whether embodied in pencil on paper, or in neurons in an organism, the computation is the abstract — disembodied — structure, not the embodiment.

-“Not all design is architectural” is widely repeated, but non-circular answers to “which design is architectural?” are less common.
+“Not all design is architectural” is widely repeated.
+Non-circular answers to “which design is architectural?” are less common.
+Here's one:

 A design or decision is architectural if it impacts the system as a Whole, not merely in part.